New Brunswick: Education

+Elementary and secondary education

+Public education at the elementary and secondary level in New Brunswick is administered by the provincial Department of Education and Early Childhood Development.
+The department operates at a budget of $1.9 billion as of 2024–2025, serving 109,021 students across 295 schools in the 2025–2026 school year.

+New Brunswick's public school system reflects its bilingual status and operates parallel anglophone and francophone public school sectors.
+There are seven school districts, each governed by a District Education Council (DEC).
+The four anglophone districts are Anglophone North (Miramichi), Anglophone South (Saint John), Anglophone East (Moncton), and Anglophone West (Fredericton); the three francophone districts are Francophone Nord-Est (Tracadie), Francophone Nord-Ouest (Edmundston), and Francophone Sud (Dieppe).
+This structure has been in place since 2012, when the provincial government consolidated its 14 former, numerically named districts.

+In the anglophone system, approximately 27 per cent of the students are enrolled in a French immersion programs.

+Post-secondary education

 Sir Howard Douglas Hall at the University of New Brunswick is the oldest university building still in use in Canada.

-Public education elementary and secondary education in the province is administered by the provincial Department of Education and Early Childhood Development.
-New Brunswick has a parallel system of Anglophone and Francophone public schools.
-In the anglophone system, approximately 27 per cent of the students are enrolled in a French immersion programs.

 The province also operates five public post-secondary institutions, including four public universities and one college.
 Four public universities operate campuses in New Brunswick, including the oldest English-language university in the country, the University of New Brunswick.
-Other English-language public universities include Mount Allison University and St. Thomas University.
-Université de Moncton is the province's only French-language university.
+Other English-language public universities include Mount Allison University, consistently ranked by Maclean's as Canada's top undergraduate university, and St. Thomas University, a liberal arts university located in Fredericton.
+The Université de Moncton is the province's only French-language university and the largest French-language university in Canada outside of Quebec.
 All four universities offer undergraduate, and postgraduate education.
 Additionally, the Université de Moncton and the University of New Brunswick also provide professional programs.

-Public colleges in the province are managed as a part of the New Brunswick Community College (NBCC) system, except for the New Brunswick College of Craft & Design, which has operated through the Department of Post-Secondary Education, Training and Labour since 1938.
-In addition to public institutions, the province is also home to several private vocational schools, such as the Moncton Flight College; and universities, the largest being Crandall University.
+Public colleges in the province serve both anglophone and francophone populations.
+The New Brunswick Community College (NBCC) mainly serves the anglophone population through campuses in Fredericton, Moncton, Saint John, Miramichi, St. Andrews, and Woodstock.
+The Collège communautaire du Nouveau-Brunswick (CCNB) serves the francophone population through five campuses located in Bathurst, Campbellton, Dieppe, Edmundston, and on the Acadian Peninsula (Shippagan).
+Distinct from both systems, the New Brunswick College of Craft & Design has been operated through the Department of Post-Secondary Education, Training and Labour since 1938, and the Maritime College of Forest Technology operates in Fredericton.

+In addition to public institutions, the province is home to several private vocational schools, such as the Moncton Flight College, and private universities, such as Crandall University, Kingswood University, St. Stephen's University, and the University of Fredericton.